flyingdev/pelias-schema/README.md

 We think open data, open source, and open strategy win over proprietary solutions at any part of the stack and we want to ensure the services we offer are in line with that vision.
 We believe that an open geocoder improves over the long-term only if the community can incorporate truly representative local knowledge.
 </details>

-# Pelias Elasticsearch Schema Definition
+# Pelias OpenSearch Schema Definition

-This package defines the Elasticsearch schema used by Pelias.
+This package defines the OpenSearch schema used by Pelias.
 Pelias requires quite a few settings for performance and accuracy.
 This repository contains those settings as well as useful tools to ensure they are applied correctly.

 ## Requirements